MingkuanXu/floor-evacuation-simulator/README.md

 Click right bottom to change create fire(Red).
 When after the color is red, double click to create a fire.
 If the fire blocks the path, the algorithm will find a new path.
 If no paths are available, a message of "Dead!" will display.

 ## Real World Application
-This can simulate an evacuation plan in a building.
-This would help fire inspection evaluation Also, it helps firefighter to determine the dead-corner in the building when they know the location of the fire.
+This can simulate an evacuation plan in a building and would help fire inspection evaluation.
+Also, it helps firefighter to determine the dead-corner in the building when they know the location of the fire.